mrismanaziz/Reforestation/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## I used to be addicted to the hokey pokey, but I turned myself around.